visipedia/fgvcx_flower_comp/README.md

 # 2018 FGVCx Flower Classification Challenge
 The 2018 competition is part of the [FGVC^5 workshop](https://sites.google.com/view/fgvc5/home) at [CVPR](http://cvpr2018.thecvf.com/).
-Our sponsor, the [Xingse App](https://www.xingseapp.com/), has provided a dataset from a carefully curated database containing over xxx flower images from 1,000 flower species.
+Our sponsor, the [Xingse App](https://www.xingseapp.com/) & [PictureThis App](https://www.picturethisai.com/), has provided a dataset from a carefully curated database containing over 650,000 flower images from 1,000 flower species.

 Please open an issue if you have questions or problems with the dataset.